Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Light-Component.md

 #### Real-time light cookies

 HDRP allows you to use a RenderTexture as a light cookie.
-However, for the sake of performance, if you make any changes to the RenderTexture, HDRP does not automatically update the cookie atlas.
-To notify the system that the RenderTexture content has changed and thus make the system upload the change to the cookie atlas, call `IncrementUpdateCount()` on the RenderTexture.
-If you do not do this, the system does not update the cookie.
+However, for the sake of performance, if you make any changes to the RenderTexture, HDRP doesn't automatically update the cookie atlas.
+To notify the system that the RenderTexture content has changed and so make the system upload the change to the cookie atlas, call `IncrementUpdateCount()` on the RenderTexture.
+If you don't do this, the system doesn't update the cookie.

 ## Preset
 When using Preset of Light Component, only a subset of properties are supported.
 Unsupported properties are hidden.